-The Craaford Foundation invites applications for support primarily for one-year research projects in accordance with A (below).
-Some of the funds that the Foundation has at its disposal may be granted for more long-term support in accordance with B (below).
+The Crafoord Foundation invites applications for grants primarily for 1-year research projects, in accordance with A (below).
+Some of the funds that the Foundation has at its disposal may be awarded for more long-term grants, 2–4 years, in accordance with B (below), and for larger grants in accordance with C.

-Applications must be completed and submitted via our website by 4 pm on Thursday 6 February 2020 at the latest.
+Applications must be submitted via the Foundation’s website by 4pm on Thursday 6 February 2020 at the latest.
 You can only submit one application.
-However, you can be both the main applicant and co-applicant.
+However, you can be both the main applicant and co-applicant in two separate applications.

-Research grants are awarded to applicants at Lund University, Malmö University, Linnaeus University, Kristianstad University College, the University of Halmstad, Blekinge Institute of Technology and The Swedish University of Agricultural Sciences at Alnarp.
+Research grants are awarded to applicants at Lund University, Malmö University, Linnaeus University, Kristianstad University, Halmstad University, Blekinge Institute of Technology and the Swedish University of Agricultural Sciences in Alnarp.

-Funding can also be for the planning of larger project applications or research programmes with national/international participants.
-Funding can be granted for arranging high-quality conferences.
+- Planning of larger project applications or research programmes with national/international participants.

-Equipment funded by the Foundation becomes the property of the recipient institution.
+Equipment becomes the property of the receiving institute.

 - Applicant’s own salary